josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 Here is the link to the API (https://rapidapi.com/apimaker/api/zillow-com1).

-We chose 'Location' == 'Austin, TX', 'bathsMin/Max' == 2, 'bedsMin/Max' == 2, 'status' == 'ForRent', 'home_type' == 'Apartments'.
-For a query conducted around 6:00 pm Fri Oct 6, 2023, this yielded approximately 785 unique listings for each home type, conveniently within our query limit of 820 [20 pages of 41 observations each].
+For a query conducted around 17:02 Mon Oct 9, 2023, this yielded approximately 2800 unique listings for home types we listed in the 'Code/get_zillowData.py'.
+The home type is apartments for rent in Austin, TX.
+See detailed setting of the parameters in the code mentioned above.

-To execute the code, you should run the following codes from the terminal in order:
+To execute the code and get the cleaned result.csv file (the data file that you can use for further analysis), you should run the following codes from the terminal in order:

 >> git clone [github SSH]